 New policy was established to address this problem in Department of Defense Instruction 5000.02, Operation of the Defense Acquisition System.
 It establishes target maturity criteria for measuring risks associated with manufacturing processes at Milestones A, B, and C and Full Rate Production.
 However, quantitative assessments are necessary to determine whether these criteria have been met.

 Assessments of manufacturing readiness utilizing the Manufacturing Readiness Level (MRL) criteria have been designed to manage manufacturing risk in acquisition while increasing the ability of the technology development projects to transition new technology to weapon system applications.
 MRL criteria create a measurement scale and vocabulary for assessing and discussing manufacturing maturity and risk.
-Using the MRL criteria, an assessment of manufacturing readiness is a structured evaluation of a technology, component, manufacturing process, weapon system or subsystem.
+Using the MRL criteria, an assessment of manufacturing readiness is a structured evaluation of a technology, component, manufacturing process, weapon system, or subsystem.
 It is performed to:

 Define current level of manufacturing maturity